 Faxed documents and copies provided by the student are NOT considered official and will not be used for admission purposes.
-Courses from one institution that are listed on another transcript will not substitute for an official transcript.
+Courses from one institution that are listed on another high school and/or college transcript will not substitute for an official transcript.
 Prior educational experience may not be omitted from an application package.

 3. Standardized Test Scores

 Official score reports are those sent directly to GC from the testing agency.
 Scores must be received prior to the appropriate application deadline.
 We cannot request scores on your behalf.
 The following are the Institutional Codes for GC:

 Students must complete the Student Participation Agreement/Funding Application through their account at GAfutures.org.

 This online form must also be digitally approved by the student's parent/guardian.
 The high school counselor will enter the courses the student plans to pursue at Georgia College.
 Once the student is admitted and registered, the high school counselor will approve the courses online in this form as well.

 Specific details about this process may be obtained here.

 5. Admissions Criteria